ertra/play-framework-by-example/README.md

-# Play Framework by Example
+# Play Framework Java by Example

 ## What is it?
-I am learing Play for Java and I am creating boilerplate template to show how to do basic stuff in Play Framework for Java.
+I am learning Play Framework for Java and I am creating boilerplate template to show how to do basic stuff in Play Framework for Java.

 ## How to run
 1. Download the repository and unzip it.